 This post may contain affiliate links to products.
 As an affiliate, I earn money from qualifying purchases.
 Please read my full disclosure here.

 Sometimes you need a getaway.
 But sometimes (or always) money is tight or you have a boatload of little people.
-Going away to stay in a hotel just doesn’t have any appeal.
+(Remember, we are a family of 10 here.)Going away to stay in a hotel just doesn’t have any appeal.
 And sometimes, you agree to go camping because your husband wants go camping.